Coalition casualties in Afghanistan: France

-A total of 90 French soldiers have died.
+A total of 90 French soldiers died.
 71 soldiers have been killed in action, of the 19 others: seven have died in vehicle accidents, one in a helicopter crash, two committed suicide, two have drowned, one was killed by a lightning strike, two died from a non-hostile gunshot wound, one died by friendly fire, one died in an accidental explosion, and one died of unknown causes.

 According to the website Mémoire des Hommes (website of the French Ministry of Armed Forces), 52 soldiers were killed in action, 7 died of accident and 31 died from unspecified causes.
 Among these 90 casualties, 71 were recognized Mort pour la France and 19 were recognized Non Mort pour la France.

 See also: French forces casualties in Afghanistan.

 The largest number of soldiers killed was when French troops were ambushed in the area of Sirobi, some 50 km east of Kabul, in August 2008.
 Ten French troops were killed and a further 21 wounded in the attack – the heaviest loss of troops France has suffered since deploying to Afghanistan in 2001.
 A total of 44 French soldiers were killed in Tagab district, by far the deadliest area patrolled by the force and a stronghold of the Taliban and other insurgent groups.

 An additional 725 French soldiers were wounded and injured in Afghanistan.